Kayal (film): Soundtrack

-Release
+Marketing and release

-The satellite rights of the film were sold to Zee Thamizh.
+The trailer of Kayal was released on 8 December 2014, and received praise for its visuals and sound mixing.
+The film was released on 25 December 2014, Christmas day, by Escape Artists Motion Pictures, with the date being just before the 10th anniversary of the 2004 tsunami, 26 December.
+It had its television premiere on 1 May 2015 via Zee Tamil.

 Critical reception

-The film opened on 25 December 2014 to positive reviews from critics.
-Rediff gave 3 stars out of 5, calling Kayal "a sweet and endearing tale of love with characters that touch your heart, haunting locales, beautiful music and emotions that are simple and true.
+S. Saraswathi of Rediff.com gave Kayal 3 stars out of 5, calling Kayal "a sweet and endearing tale of love with characters that touch your heart, haunting locales, beautiful music and emotions that are simple and true.
 A thoughtfully-written script packed with honest emotions, plenty of humour, potent dialogues and excellent performances make Kayal worth a watch".
 Sify called the film a "feel-good love story" and went on to add that it has "some terrific visuals, great music and stunning climax.
 Prabhu Solomon has delivered an irresistible love story between an innocent girl and a free spirited young man set against the backdrop of Tsunami".

-The Hindus Baradwaj Rangan wrote, "The central emotion..., the great love between Aaron and Kayal, is too wispy to warrant all this drama, which is constantly underlined by a score that just won’t stop.
-We’re meant to feel their pain, their pining, but all we feel is the film straining to be an epic".
-The Times of India gave the film 3 stars out of 5 and wrote, "The first half of Kayal has some of the better aspects you find in a Prabu Solomon film...However, the director's bad habits start creeping in midway into the film and things start getting implausible and heavy-handed", going on to state that "the use of the 2004 Indian Ocean tsunami, which is the backdrop the director has chosen to tell this story, feels exploitative as the tragedy that followed hardly registers on screen".
-Indiaglitz.com, while giving it also 3 out of 5, wrote, "the movie got loads of positives and it is watchable for sure, but it also makes the viewer think, how long will Prabhu Solomon takes the same route to achieve success?"
+Baradwaj Rangan wrote for The Hindu, "The central emotion..., the great love between Aaron and Kayal, is too wispy to warrant all this drama, which is constantly underlined by a score that just won't stop.
+We're meant to feel their pain, their pining, but all we feel is the film straining to be an epic".
+M. Suganth of The Times of India gave the film 3 stars out of 5 and wrote, "The first half of Kayal has some of the better aspects you find in a Prabu Solomon film...However, the director's bad habits start creeping in midway into the film and things start getting implausible and heavy-handed", going on to state that "the use of the 2004 Indian Ocean tsunami, which is the backdrop the director has chosen to tell this story, feels exploitative as the tragedy that followed hardly registers on screen".